americanexpress/fetchye/README.md

 MyModuleRoot.holocron = {
   name: 'my-module-root',
   reducer: combineReducers({
+    // ensure you scope the reducer under "fetchye", this is important
+    // to ensure that child modules can make use of the single cache
+    fetchye: OneCache().reducer,
-    // ... any other reducers
+    // ... other reducers
-    fetchye: fetchyeCache.reducer,
   }),
 };
 ```